tedsimonian/lottiefiles-ae-extension/README.md

   - Ensure a universal binary version of Node.js is installed (available on [nodejs.org](https://nodejs.org/en/download))
   - Run your terminal in Rosetta mode, or additionally install the Intel build of VS Code.
   - Delete and re-install your node_modules folder if you've already built it.

-**Update a Bolt CEP Project** To update an existing Bolt CEP project to the the latest version, create a new Bolt CEP project with the same framework (React, Vue, Svelte), then compare and update the following files:

-1. `package.json` - Update all dependencies and scripts ( `vite-cep-plugin` - usually contains the most frequent updates )
-2. `vite.config.ts` - Unless you've modified the vite config yourself, you can just copy the contents of the latest into yours.
-3. `vite.es.config.ts` - Like the previous config, unless you've modified it yourself, you can just copy the contents of the latest into yours.
-4. `cep.config.ts` - Check if any new properties have been added that don't exist in your config.
-5. `src/js/lib` - Update this entire folder.
-6. `src/jsx/index.ts` - Check if any new properties have been added that don't exist in your config.
-7. `src/shared/universals.d.ts` - Check if any new properties have been added that don't exist in your config.